lace-wing/lacy-ubc-math-project/manual.typ

 Note that, when a solution does have a target question, the default reference text contain a link to the question as well.
 Hence, if you click on the part after "to...", it jumps to the question instead of the solution.

-However, those with custom supplement link to only the solution.
+However, those with custom supplement refer to only the solution.

 = Config
 There is a default config, `defaults`, and a `config` that you import from `config.typ`, suppose you followed the template.